-Graduates of the MRSc Radiography specialty are required and eligible to sit the certification examinations of the Canadian Association of Medical Radiation Technologists (CAMRT).
-All employers in Ontario require registration by the College of Medical Radiation Technologists of Ontario (CMRTO) and the CAMRT exam is the approved examination of the CMRTO.
+Graduates of the MRSc Radiography and Radiation Therapy specializations are required and eligible to sit the certification examinations of the Canadian Association of Medical Radiation Technologists (CAMRT).
+All employers in Ontario require registration by the College of Medical Radiation Technologists of Ontario (CMRITO) and the CAMRT exam is the approved examination of the CMRITO.
 Other provinces may also have their own registration or licensing processes.

 Does the program lead to Medical School?

-**The goal of the program is to produce technologists in one of Radiography or Ultrasonography.
+**The goal of the program is to produce technologists in one of Ultrasonography, Radiography, or Radiation Therapy.

 What are employment rates for graduates?